TrellixVulnTeam/swahilipython_SCMU/Doc/library/http.cookiejar.rst

 Both :rfc:`2965` and Netscape cookies are covered.
 RFC 2965 handling is switched off by default.

-The easiest way to provide your own policy is to override this class and call its methods in your overridden implementations before adding your own additional checks::
+The easiest way to provide your own policy is to override this kundi and call its methods in your overridden implementations before adding your own additional checks::

-   import http.cookiejar
+   agiza http.cookiejar
-   class MyCookiePolicy(http.cookiejar.DefaultCookiePolicy):
+   kundi MyCookiePolicy(http.cookiejar.DefaultCookiePolicy):
        def set_ok(self, cookie, request):
            if not http.cookiejar.DefaultCookiePolicy.set_ok(self, cookie, request):
                return False